jordagaman/covid/README.md

   select(county, date, cases, deaths, population) %>%
   # tidy the data by putting all observations in rows
   gather(key = type, value = number, -date, -county, -population) %>%
-  # group by county and type (deaths or cases) to get a delta column for new cases in a day
+  # cases and deaths should be monotonically increasing, but the data is imperfect.
+  # correct using the following lines, assuming that sometimes the count is prematurely high
   group_by(county, type) %>%
+  arrange(date %>% desc) %>%
+  mutate(number = cummin(number)) %>%
+  # get a delta column for new cases in a day
   arrange(date) %>%
   mutate(new = number - lag(number, default = 0)) %>%
   ungroup()